 After the amount of time, money, and effort you’ve invested in your company, it would be a shame to lose everything and start over from scratch, especially if you were already nearing the end of your career.
 In short, a good BCM is designed to keep the business alive in circumstances that would otherwise make it fail.
 Preserve your hard-earned money by being prepared with a business continuity plan.
 Try this free BCP sample template for information technology

-Having a template ready in case of emergency is always a good idea to guarantee the following:
+Having a checklist ready in case of emergency is always a good idea to guarantee the following:

 But why does a business need a BCP?